Prime Lending Rate: Its Impact and Importance in the Financial Landscape

 Does a change in PLR affect fixed-rate loans?

-No, a change in the prime lending rate typically only affects floating or variable interest rate loans.
+No, a change in the prime lending rate generally affects only floating or variable-rate loans.
 Fixed-rate loans remain locked for the duration specified in the agreement.

 To Avail Loans Against PropertyApply Now